Programme Number 163 -

 (M6)

-Understand the operations of the Oil and Gas Industry in
+Demonstrate an understanding of the operations of the Oil and Gas Industry in international perspective;

 Understanding Oil and Gas Reserves;